NeisesResearch/vm_measure/vm_measure_wiki/introspection_investigation.md

 > The same trouble we had before: we don't know how to convert these virtual
 > addresses to physical addresses, which we require in order to index them in
 > our "memory snapshot."

+## Rodata pointer problem
+Is it what you thought?
+> Yes, we've uncovered the offset to the module-layout struct, whose first
+> entry is a pointer to the module's data.
+These pointers so uncovered agree
+> with the data we can find via `cat /proc/modules`.
+Unfortunately however, yes, we don't
+> know how to follow this pointer.

+So now what?
+> Now we're back to waiting and thinking.
+Maybe we should write.